|

 pick any major hits from the album is impossible but commercially

 "Paradise", with its playful guitars was a major song.
-The song
+The

-single, the spiritual "Miracles", speedy "On top".
+was the second single, the spiritual "Miracles",

-James Robinson's well articulated and sensitive interpretation
+speedy "On top".
+James Robinson's well articulated and sensitive

-on "Your move" and the fantastic, highly sensitive
+interpretation on "Your move" and the fantastic,

-and spiritual "Heaven of my life" makes you feel that
+highly sensitive and spiritual "Heaven of my life"

-you were in paradise and wont leave anybody untouched in their
+makes you feel that you were in paradise and wont leave anybody

-and once again performed by Robinson in such away that it leaves
+first ballad and once again performed by Robinson in such

-no one untouched.
-"Hold tight" deserves a few more
+away that it leaves no one untouched.
+"Hold tight"

-words.
-The excellent produced piece just got to be heard with
+deserves a few more words.
+The excellent produced piece just

-its sensitive, smooth, dance oriented melody right through the
+got to be heard with its sensitive, smooth, dance oriented

-song, an addictive refrain and all put together with encouraging
+melody right through the song, an addictive refrain and all

-and uplifting lyrics performed by Diva Gray in a masterful way.
+by Diva Gray in a masterful way.

 One

-thing that was so unmistakably clear about this album was the
+thing that was so unmistakably clear about this album was

-to a statement by Petrus in 1981 the secret to the success was
+of.
+According to a statement by Petrus in 1981 the secret

-number one hit factor and tried to use that recipe over and
+He saw that as the number one hit factor and tried to use

-over again and both Malavasi, Romani supported these ideals
+that recipe over and over again and both Malavasi, Romani

-completely.
-Change and B. B. & Q. band certainly lived up
+supported these ideals completely.
+Change and B. B. &

-to that statement!
+Q. band certainly lived up to that statement!

 The

 album became Change's best and most well balanced release.
-It

-showed a distinct and mature musical expression that surpassed
+It showed a distinct and mature musical expression that surpassed

-their debut and in fact all the following albums as well, even
+their debut and in fact all the following albums as well,

 After